mkain112/mkain112.github.io/_posts/2025-09-15-Plotter-kitten-chaser.md

 It gives me about **12 mm** of vertical travel, which is plenty for lifting a marker off a whiteboard.

 The biggest problem with the plotter is the vertical distance from the X-axis to the writing surface.
-It should be as small as possible, not designed to clear 4 inch-tall Kings.
+It should be as small as possible, not designed to clear 4-inch tall kings.
 This induces some error/wobble due to lack of perfect rigidity.
 Long pieces of plastic bend easier.

 ---

 ## Dual Y-Axis Steppers

 One Y-axis motor was fine for slow calibration — but as soon as I asked for plotter-level speeds, the frame flexed.
-Even with bearings there was too much friction on the non-driven side to remain square and flat.
+Even with bearings, there was too much friction on the non-driven side to remain square and flat.

 So I cloned the Y-axis driver signals and added a second motor on the opposite side.
 Now both sides move in perfect sync — faster, smoother, and no more racking.
 This was really easy with the CNC Shield.
 I just added a jumper to duplicate an axis and added another A4988 Stepper Motor Driver.
 Done.
 As long as the belts are tightened correctly they move perfectly in sync.